grro/httpstreamproxy/README.md

 # http streaming proxy
-A http streaming proxy

-This project implements HTTP streaming proxy
+This project implements HTTP streaming proxy that can be used to proxy webcam streams.

 To run this software you may use Docker or [PIP](https://realpython.com/what-is-pip/) package manager such as shown below